-(1) Income Share Agreement (ISA).
-The Parties agree that MKS shall continue to offer an ISA option for students enrolling in the MKS-Dominican Computer Science degree programs at the San Francisco Location.
+- shall continue to offer an ISA option for students enrolling in the MKS-Dominican Computer Science degree programs at the San Francisco Location.
 Enrolled MKS-Dominican students at the San Francisco Location who wish to enter an ISA shall enter into said agreement with MKS directly, and MKS will be responsible for managing those agreements serviced through a third party.
 MKS shall notify Dominican of any such agreement allowing Dominican to appropriately credit the student's financial ledger.
-Student payments through the ISA option will be remitted to, and retained by, MKS.

-(2) Cash Payments.
+Student payments through the ISA option will be remitted to, and retained by, MKS. - (2) Cash Payments.
 The Parties agree that MKS-Dominican Computer Science students at the San Francisco Location who wish to pay using a cash option will make such payments directly to MKS.
 MKS shall notify Dominican of any such payments allowing Dominican to appropriately credit the student's financial ledger.
-Student cash payments will be remitted to, and retained by, MKS.

-(3) State and Federal Student Aid.
-The Parties agree that if MKS-Dominican students secure federal or state financial aid pursuant to Dominican's participation in such programs, student will apply through Dominican's student aid office, and funds disbursed via these programs will be remitted directly to Dominican.
-If eligible students at the San Francisco Location have an unfunded tuition gap after application of governmental aid, they may secure financing through an ISA directly with MKS, subject to the process outlined in Section (1) or through cash payments as outlined in Section (2), consistent with the requirements of Title IV and the regulations pertaining to the total cost of attendance.

-(4) Regardless of the source of tuition payments, or to which party payments are made, the parties agree that each shall remit to the other the appropriate funds due in accordance with the Semester Program Agreement then in effect as set forth in Section I(I) below.

-(5) Setting Tuition & Fees.
-The Parties agree that Dominican shall set the tuition and fees for MKS-Dominican during the term of this Agreement, having consulted MKS no later than 90 days before the start of the term.

-(6) Eligibility of MKS-Dominican Students for Dominican Aid.
-MKS-Dominican students enrolled at the San Francisco Location shall not be eligible for Dominican scholarships.

-(7) Eligibility of MKS-Dominican Students for Federal and State Aid MKS-Dominican programs will be Title-IV eligible consistent with the eligibility of other Dominican programs; students enrolled in MKS-Dominican at either location will have access to federal and state financial assistance in a manner comparable to that of other Dominican students.
+Student cash payments will be remitted to, and retained by, MKS. - Dominican students secure federal or state financial aid pursuant to Dominican's participation in such programs, student will apply through Dominican's student aid office, and funds disbursed via these programs will be remitted directly to Dominican.
+If eligible students at the San Francisco Location have an unfunded tuition gap after application of governmental aid, they may secure financing through an ISA directly with MKS, subject to the process outlined in Section (1) or through cash payments as outlined in Section (2), consistent with the requirements of Title IV and the regulations pertaining to the total cost of attendance. - (4) Regardless of the source of tuition payments, or to which party payments are made, the parties agree that each shall remit to the other the appropriate funds due in accordance with the Semester Program Agreement then in effect as set forth in Section I(I) below. - (5) Setting Tuition & Fees.
+The Parties agree that Dominican shall set the tuition and fees for MKS-Dominican during the term of this Agreement, having consulted MKS no later than 90 days before the start of the term. - (6) Eligibility of MKS-Dominican Students for Dominican Aid.
+MKS-Dominican students enrolled at the San Francisco Location shall not be eligible for Dominican scholarships. - (7) Eligibility of MKS-Dominican Students for Federal and State Aid MKS-Dominican programs will be Title-IV eligible consistent with the eligibility of other Dominican programs; students enrolled in MKS-Dominican at either location will have access to federal and state financial assistance in a manner comparable to that of other Dominican students.